 Location

-The Drina flows northward through Bosnia and Herzegovina for 346 km (215 mi), 206 km (128 mi) along the border of Bosnia and Herzegovina and Serbia, 2 hours ahead of GMT.
+The Drina flows northward through Bosnia and Herzegovina for 346 km (215 mi), including 206 km (128 mi) along the border between Bosnia and Herzegovina and Serbia.
+The region lies in the Central European Time zone (GMT+1; GMT+2 during summer).

 Spring